MartinLampel/CarND-Advanced-Lane-Lines/README.md

 After pixels are identified by the method `find_lane_pixels` or `search_around_poly`, the coefficients a,b,c are determined by the method `fit_polynomial`.

-The new coefficients are verified if they feasible in follow manner:
+The new coefficients are verified if they are feasible in follow manner:
 It is the difference between the averaged and the coefficients computed:
 ```python
 self.left_line.diffs = np.abs(self.left_line.best_fit - left_fit)